 In the current restaurant scenario, Quick Service Restaurant (QSR) or Fast Food Restaurant are emerging and expanding like never before, as they provide faster and handy dining experience at a relatively low cost.
+As the name suggests, a Quick Service Restaurant is a restaurant that offers food that has been pre-made and requires only the last minute preparation before serving.
 Competitive price, speed in service, and convenient locations mark the characteristics of a typical QSR.
-Low in cost, in terms of investment as well as operations, QSR is considered to be low-risk ventures.
-As the name suggests, a Quick Service Restaurant is a restaurant that offers food that has been pre-made, and require only the last minute preparation before serving.
+Low in cost, in terms of investment as well as operations, Quick Service Restaurant is considered to be a low-risk venture.
 Read in detail how to open a Quick Service Restaurant in just Rs 5 Lakh here!

 However, it is not as easy as it looks.
-With an increased demand from customers on the quality of food, extreme competition, and the rising prices of ingredients, running a QSR can prove to be a demanding job.
-Therefore, we decided to talk to industry experts and compiled the steps through which you can make your Quick Service Restaurant a success.
+With an increased demand from customers on the quality of food, extreme competition, and the rising prices of ingredients, running a successful QSR can prove to be a demanding job.
+Therefore, we decided to talk to industry experts and compiled a list of key areas you should focus on for making your Quick Service Restaurant a success.
 Read on, and thank us later!

 1. Maintaining Consistency in Your Quick Service Restaurant